 For another variation on the virgin margarita, try a Ranch Water mocktail – skip the agave nectar and mix some Topo Chico, sparkling water, or club soda into the drink instead.

 Finally, you can make this virgin margarita recipe, but throw it all in a blender with ice to make a virgin frozen margarita for those really hot summer days.

 There are many ways you customize the flavor of your virgin margarita, just as you would with an alcoholic margarita.

 Salt or No Salt Rim

 Most people prefer a margarita with salt on the rim, but one without salt can alternatively be clean and pure in every sip.
 You can also choose to use various flavors of salt to further customize your virgin margarita.
 For instance, coarse salt is a classic choice, but Tajin offers a spicy, lime-packed punch.
-Another variation on salt rim would be to mix up a custom course salt/herb blend and rim your margarita glass with it.
+Another variation on salt rim would be to mix up a custom kosher salt/herb blend or chili powder and rim your margarita glass with it.